-As I am in the midst of homeschool planning, I am considering what I want my kids to know before they leave home.
+As I am in the midst of homeschool planning, I am considering what I want my kids to know, really know.

 Not the lofty, high-minded stuff I had in mind when I first started homeschooling eleven years ago (like memorizing every constellation, university level calculus, SAT essay perfection…this list could travel to infinity and beyond.)